Unidata/MetPy/docs/source/developerguide.rst

 Making Changes
 --------------

-The changes to the MetPy source (and documentation) should be made via GitHub pull requestsagainst ``master``, even for those with administration rights.
+The changes to the MetPy source (and documentation) should be made via GitHub pull requests against ``master``, even for those with administration rights.
 While it's tempting to make changes directly to ``master`` and push them up, it is better to make a pull request so that others can give feedback.
 If nothing else, this gives a chance for the automated tests to run on the PR.
 This can eliminate "brown paper bag" moments with buggy commits on the master